 - When a griddle is nearing the end of its life, it may begin heating more slowly, but the more obvious signs will be visible.
 Corrosion, pitting, or rust on the surface can have a negative impact on how your food turns out and generally means it is time to look for a replacement.

 - When you think your ice maker may be not long for this world, keep track of its production to make sure it is making what it should.
 If you notice the machine having trouble harvesting the ice it has made, this is generally a sign of a warped evaporator.
 That particular ice maker repair is typically so expensive that you are likely better off shopping for a new machine.

 Trust KaTom When It’s Time to Replace

-If you’ve determined it’s time to send one of your pieces of restaurant equipment to a nice farm upstate, we offer condolences for your loss and hope for your future.
+If you’ve determined one of your pieces of restaurant equipment is nearing its end, we offer condolences for your loss and hope for your future.
 KaTom carries all the top brands you need, from commercial ice makers to salad dryers and everything in between, all at great prices thanks to our position as a high-volume dealer.
-KaTom also has the knowledge and expertise to help you make the right buying decisions, whether you turn to one of our helpful customer service representatives or the Guides & Advice section of our website.
+KaTom also has the knowledge and expertise to help you make the right buying decisions, whether you turn to one of our helpful customer service representatives or the Learning Center section of our website.

 When you’re ready to talk to someone about your commercial kitchen’s needs, please contact us at 1-800-541-8683 or firstname.lastname@example.org.